I'm bisexual, so why don't I feel exactly the same about men and women?

 Relationships at your age probably haven't been very long-term, either.
 It's not like we just walk into perfect relationships that have everything we want all tied up with a bow; in which all aspects of them are high-key and totally developed.
 Relationships are a creative enterprise: they're something we make together, not something we just passively have or are given.

 One other humongous thing to take into consideration is how common it is for people, especially younger people and/or people who have been raised with very heteronormative or gendernormative ideas or social structures, to find that it is more difficult to envision or have deep emotional relationships with those of the same sex or gender.
-If I had a dollar for every queer young person who said, "I'm sexually attracted to men/women but I just can't see myself in a serious relationship with them," who even just ten years later either had no such challenge of imagination or was in a serious emotional/romantic and sexual relationship with someone same-sex I'd be one wealthy dame.
+If I had a dollar for every queer young person who said, "I'm sexually attracted to people of a certain gender but I just can't see myself in a serious relationship with them," who even just ten years later either had no such challenge of imagination or was in a serious emotional/romantic and sexual relationship with someone of the same gender I'd be one wealthy dame.

 I can see some of that conditioning even in one of your own statements.
 We can have families or kids with people of any gender, after all: we don't need opposite-sex relationships to do that.
 (And all the female partners you have may not want to have kids, either: being female doesn't mean we want to become pregnant or parent.
 So, saying that a female partner is who one has a family with also makes a lot of assumptions about women and what the wide range of women do and don't want.)
 I don't point something like that out to make you feel bad, just to show how internalized and pervasive these ideas can be, to the point that we might not even realize we have them.
 All of us do have some level of them.
 Even those of us who are queer can and often do have internalized homophobia or biphobia.